immcantation/changeo/README.rst

-Change-O - Repertoire alignment processing and clonal assignment toolkit
+Change-O - Repertoire clonal assignment toolkit
 ================================================================================

-Change-O is a collection of tools for analyzing immunoglobulin sequences.
+Change-O is a collection of tools for processing the output of V(D)J alignment tools, assigning clonal clusters to immunoglobulin sequences, and reconstructing germline sequences.

 Dramatic improvements in high-throughput sequencing technologies now enable large-scale characterization of immunoglobulin (Ig) repertoires, defined as the collection of trans-membrane antigen-receptor proteins located on the surface of T and B lymphocytes.
-Change-O is a suite of utilities to handle advanced analysis of Ig sequences following germline segment assignment.
-Change-O handles output from IMGT/HighV-QUEST and IgBLAST.
-It includes features for creating a personalized genotype, identifying sequences that are from a single B cell clone and inferring its lineage tree, analyzing amino acid properties, calculating diversity, generating a model of somatic hypermutation, and quantifying selection pressure.
-Record sorting, grouping, and sampling operations are also included.
+Change-O is a suite of utilities to facilitate advanced analysis of Ig and TCR sequences following germline segment assignment.
+Change-O handles output from IMGT/HighV-QUEST and IgBLAST, and provides a wide variety of clustering methods for assigning clonal groups to Ig sequences.
+Record sorting, grouping, and various database manipulation operations are also included.